5 Real Estate Posts You Should be Sharing on Facebook But Aren’t

 Another tactic, which we urge you to use with care, is the use of negativity.
 Most social media marketing professionals agree that a bit of negativity can go a long way towards engaging your audience.
 Take the title of this blog as an example: “5 Real Estate Posts You Should be Sharing on Facebook But Aren’t”.
 Would you have as eagerly clicked to read more if the post was called “5 Real Estate Posts for Facebook”?
 Consider this unique twist when posting your Facebook updates.

 The goal is to post like a person, not a business.
 This is where many real estate agents get confused and get too personal in an effort to be personable.
-The last thing you want to do is to over share on your business Facebook page.
-This audience is not interested in your break-up or your kid making the honor roll.
+The last thing you want to do is to overshare on your business Facebook page.
+The audience is not interested in your break-up or your kid making the honor roll.

 You want to be personable but you have to keep in mind that you still want to always remain professional.
 On the other hand, you don’t want to be so professional that you end up using complicated real estate jargon that your friends don’t understand.
 Talk about your listings on your business account the way that you would talk about something cool or interesting with friends on your personal account, i.e.: